nimaid/my-mint-scripts/README.md

 ## remove-cdrom-sources
 ### No arguments.
 This removes any lines containing the string "cdrom" from "/etc/apt/sources.list".
 This is useful for a persistent live Mint install, as on each reboot it adds a cdrom deb that breaks apt.
-I suggest adding a cron entrt to run it at boot (after it has just been added :p)
+I suggest adding a cron entry to run it at boot (after it has just been added :p)
 > @reboot sudo runuser -l mint -c "remove-cdrom-sources"

 ## setbright